Status and rights of family members

 Author

-For what concerns minor children of beneficiaries of international protection, pursuant to the law, the application for international protection submitted by a parent is considered extended also to the unmarried minor children present on the national territory with the parent at the time of its submission.
+The application for international protection for minor children of beneficiaries has to be submitted by a pat.
+According to the law, this provision is considered extended also to the unmarried minor children present on the national territory with the parent at the time of its submission.
 This implies that any decision to recognize international protection will also be extended to the minor children of the applicant, who will be issued the same residence permits as the parent.[5]

 Furthermore, the law provides that the minor child of a third country national living with him/her and resides regularly in Italy is subject to the legal status of the parent – or to the most favourable status of the parents – with whom they live.[6]
 In the implementation of the Qualification Decree, the best interests of the child are taken into consideration as a priority.[7]

-This widespread and illegitimate practice was partially curbed by a further circular issued by NAC in July 2014,[9] which, pursuant to Articles 19(2-bis) and 22(1) of the Qualification Decree, definitively clarified that minor children born in Italy after the recognition of refugee or subsidiary protection status to their parents are entitled to the same rights, also from the point of view of the right to international protection, as the parent entitled to such protection, until they reach adult age.
+A circular issued by NAC in July 2014,[8] definitively clarified that, pursuant to Articles 19(2-bis) and 22(1) of the Qualification Decree, minor children born in Italy after the recognition of refugee or subsidiary protection status to their parents are entitled to the same rights, also from the point of view of the right to international protection, as the parent entitled to such protection, until they reach adult age.

 The application for the extension of international protection to minor children born after the recognition of international protection to the parent, i.e. the request for the issuance of a residence permit for international protection, must be lodged at the Questura by the parent beneficiary of international protection, who must submit a copy of the original birth certificate of the child and of the decision granting international protection.